dsalex1/MeanECP/README.md

 # MeanECP

-A reimplementation of the school internal substitution system using the MEAN-stack
+A reimplementation of the school internal substitution system using the MEAN-stack.

 link to animation: https://gyazo.com/c754c716a77e20ca53071efe663987c8